spalfs/natures/README.md

 ideas
 - make code compilable on various distrobutions (maybe wangblows if not too big of changes)
-- camera zoom
+- camera zoom / movement
-- collision
+- maybe collision
-- carnivores / omnivores
+- omnivores
-- click to add entities
+- click to add new organisms
 - randomly generate new types of creatures
 - gui speed up / down
 - DNA mutations with normal distrobution